 The Siberian Huskies were believed to have been exported to Alaska in 1908, at the tail of the Nome Gold Rush.
 Huskies would transport raw materials, including gold from Nome, a city in Alaska, to Candle, a mining camp in Alaska.

-During this time, Huskies made their name as outstanding working dogs that were capable of withstanding the harshness of Alaskan climate.
+During this time, Huskies made their name as outstanding working dogs that were capable of working in the harshness of the Alaskan winters.
 And even after the gold rush, many dogs were kept in the state for other work.

 Huskies on Emergency Runs